All Episodes

 Why does the market bear that?

-This is has anyone heard a Hillary Clinton speech who's telling me this is what the market will bear?
+This is, has anyone heard a Hillary Clinton speech who's telling me this is what the market will bear?

-It's like, oh, brutal.
+It's like, oh, brutal, brutal, just straight up.

 Brutal speaking voice, boring, not a good presenter.

-I look, I'm just saying, I'm just telling like it is.
+Look, I'm just saying, I'm just telling like it is.

 Yeah, it's a brutal speaking voice.